 Visiting our Milwaukee campus

 In our Milwaukee hospital, visitor lists are limited to two adult parents/caregivers only.
-These two names must remain the same throughout the entire stay.
-These individuals are allowed to be at the bedside at the same time.
+These two names must remain the same for the entire stay.
+These two individuals are allowed to be at the bedside (for overnight and extended stays only) at the same time.
 Allowing them both to be here at the same time promotes the family-centered care we are committed to and provides additional support at the bedside, particularly for long hospital stays.
 We are still able to maintain low numbers of visitors with this policy, which helps reduce the risk of exposure to COVID-19.
 Exceptions will be made for some situations that could include end-of-life and caregiver teaching and educational sessions.
-All other exceptions must be approved by unit leadership during weekdays and the patient care manager in house evenings and weekends.
+All other exceptions must be approved by unit leadership during weekdays and the patient care manager in-house on evenings and weekends.

-In all of our urgent, primary and specialty care clinics, and emergency department only one caregiver (and no siblings) will be allowed to accompany a child to an appointment. .
+In all of our urgent, primary, and specialty care clinics, and in our imaging department: Only one caregiver (and no siblings) will be allowed to accompany a child to an appointment.
 This will help us reduce the number of people coming into our facilities.

 Two important construction notices:

 - We've begun a multi-year construction project on our campus.
 Learn more about our Milwaukee Campus Improvement Project.

 - Reconstruction of 87th Street has also started.
 This project will last two years and will improve traffic flow and overall safety for drivers, pedestrians, and bikers.
 This will not affect access to our Emergency Department/Trauma Center.